eXascaleInfolab/seer/generation/README.md

 # Adding New Datasets

-To add a new dataset to the Dockerized pretrained GAN setup, follow these steps:
+To add a new dataset to the dockerized pretrained GAN setup, follow these steps:

 1. **Create a Folder for the Dataset:**
    - Navigate to the `/generation/data` directory.